vnczalt-17/project_7/README.md

-# Clarusway-Workshop
+# Clarusway AWS & DevOps Cohort 1/20 Workshop

-This private repository contains projects, hands-on trainings and coding challenges for Clarusway students.
+This private workshop repository contains projects, hands-on training, coding challenges, and class-notes for the Clarusway Students of AWS & DevOps Cohort 1/20.

 ## Description

-The clarusway-workshop repository contains materials related to the IT trainings like projects, hands-on trainings, coding challenges, etc. in the following main areas.
+The clarusway-workshop repository contains materials related to the IT trainings like projects, hands-on trainings, coding challenges, class-notes etc. in the following main areas.

 - [AWS Workshop](./aws/README.md)